p9c/podlegacy/README.md

 After the upcoming hardfork, Parallelcoin will have the following features in its difficulty adjustment regime

-- 293 second blocks (7 seconds less than 5 minutes), 1439 block averaging window (about 4.8 days) - Prime numbers are used to reduce resonance due to common factors, and a rhythm that doesn't
+- 293 second blocks (7 seconds less than 5 minutes), 1439 block averaging window (about 4.8 days) - Prime numbers are used to reduce resonance due to common factors, and a rhythm that doesn't follow the quotidian cycle, as this would also exaggerate divergences in sync with the width of the window

 - Exponential curve with power of 3 to respond gently the natural drift while moving the difficulty fast in below 10% of target and 10x target, to deal with recovering after a large increase in network hashpower